From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ vim ddtrace.conf

-# No modifications needed by default
+# No modification required by default

-2. Modify the Java application startup script¶
+2. Modify the java application startup script¶

-# Original application startup scripts
+# Original application startup script

 $ cd /usr/local/ruoyi/